tonyxieuoft/BCB430_Chang_Lab_program/README.md

 ### Option 1.
 Pull existing sequence data from the NCBI Gene database (NCBI Exon Puller)

-As its name suggests, the NCBI exon puller executes the major use case of pulling experimentally-derived or predicted sequences available on the NCBI Gene database.
-Most of the other options requires that the NCBI exon puller be run at least once before they can function.
+As its name suggests, the NCBI exon puller automates the process of pulling experimentally-derived or predicted sequences available on the NCBI Gene database.
 The formats of required input and resultant output files/directories are stated below.

 #### Gene Query File (required input)